HamPiRadio/HamPiRadio/README.md

 #### Credits & Contributors:
 The HamPiRadio is the creation of Michael Wise ZL3AZ (G0GPX / J87AB) in New Zealand.
-Cris Andrews 2E0FRU in getting the project Open-Sourced on GitHum, Discord and Project Broadcasting
+Chris Andrew (2E0FRU) in getting the project Open-Sourced on GitHub.
 < looking forward to adding other contributers here >